-The following table sets forth the Group's capital expenditures for each year in the three-year period ended December 31, 2006:
+The following table sets forth the Group's capital expenditures for each year in the three-year period ended December 31, 2007:

-Year ending December 31, (millions of Euro)
+Year ending December 31,

-(
+(millions of Euro)

-2006 2005 2004
+- - 2007 2006 2005

-Land and plants 2.4 3.4 9.5
+Land and plants 3.3 2.4 3.4

-Equipment 7.0 10.1 17.7
+Equipment 10.1 7.0 10.1

-Other assets 10.5 11.6 27.2
+Other assets 13.2 10.5 11.6

-Total 19.9 25.1 54.4
+Total 26.6 19.9 25.1

 Capital expenditures during the last three years were primarily made in the areas of construction, as well as improvements to property, plant and equipment and expansion of the Company's retail network.
-In 2006, capital expenditures were primarily made to open new Natuzzi Stores and Natuzzi Galleries, as well as to make improvements at the Group's existing facilities (those located in Bahia Mare, Romania, and other facilities located in and around Santeramo in Colle, Italy) in order to increase productivity and production capacity.
-The Group expects that capital expenditures in 2007, to be financed with cash flow from operations, will be approximately $\mathfrak{E}20$ million mainly directed to improvements of existing plants as well as to opening new Natuzzi Stores and Natuzzi Galleries.
+In 2007, capital expenditures were primarily made to open new Natuzzi stores and Natuzzi galleries, as well as to make improvements at the Group's existing facilities (those located in Bahia Mare, Romania, and other facilities located in and around Santeramo in Colle, Italy) in order to increase productivity and production capacity.
+The Group expects that capital expenditures in 2008 will be approximately &19 million, to be financed with cash flow from operations.
+The Group plans to direct such capital expenditures mainly to improve the existing plants and to open new Natuzzi stores and Natuzzi galleries.